csvpath/csvpath/README.md

         <td>Header   </td>
         <td>Value     </td>
         <td>Calculated</td>
         <td>A # followed by a name or integer.
-The name references a value in line 0, the header
- row.
-A number references a column by the 0-based column order.   </td>
+The name references a column within the row being matched.
+Names of headers are whatever is found in line 0, the header row.
+A numbered header references a column by its 0-based column index.   </td>
         <td>
             <li/> `#firstname`
             <li/> `#3`